kadirahq/mantra-tutor-lessons/1-say-hello-to-ES2015/3-arrow-functions.md

 ```
-name: Clean the Code with Arrow Functions
+name: Clean up your Code with Arrow Functions
 bulletPackage: free
 ```